ripples of white sand with one plant on the right hand side

 11. Take A Ranger Guided Sunset Tour

-You can check the tour status on their website before visiting to sign up for a sunset or full moon ranger-guided tour.
+At the time I visited there were not doing guided ranger tours but you can check the tour status on their website before visiting to sign up for a sunset or full moon ranger-guided tour.

 On these tours, you can learn about the geology of White Sands National Park, the animals that inhabit it, and the plants that can thrive in a desert environment.